-Start your day on a sweet note with these quick and easy Midwest Long John Biscuit Donuts.
-Made in the traditional shape but maple frosted.
+Start your day on a sweet note with these quick and easy Midwest Long Johns Biscuit Donuts glazed with maple frosting.

-Here in the Midwest we love bakery of all sorts and one that is an especially favorite treat are Long Johns.
+Here in the Midwest we love bakery of all sorts and one that is an especially favorite treat is this midwestern-inspired Long Johns recipe.

-The traditional Long John recipe usually starts with a yeast or risen dough base.
+The traditional Long Johns recipe usually starts with a yeast or risen dough base.
 Then, it’s baked or fried and finished with icing or glaze.

-You might have heard it called a Maple Bar if you’re from out west, but for us Wisconsinites it’s just fondly called a Long John.
+You might have also heard it called a Maple Bar if you’re from out west, but for us Wisconsinites it’s just fondly called Long Johns.

 RELATED: Jam Filled Hand Pies

 So what makes this recipe different from the traditional method?
 First of all, you will be using pre-packaged biscuits rather than prepared yeast dough.
 Don’t worry about the donut rising when fried or baked.
 The leavening in the biscuits guarantees it’ll puff up perfectly.